NBISweden/workshop-genome_annotation/labs/find_all_evidence.md

 :mortar_board: **UniProtKB/Swiss-prot:**
 Swiss-Prot (created in 1986) is the manually annotated and reviewed section of the UniProt Knowledgebase (UniProtKB).
 It is a high quality annotated and non-redundant protein sequence database, which brings together experimental results, computed features and scientific conclusions.
 Since 2002, it is maintained by the UniProt consortium and is accessible via the UniProt website.

-:question: How many proteins Hare there in UniProtKB/Swiss-prot?
+:question: How many proteins are there in UniProtKB/Swiss-prot?
 Navigate the Uniprot site to find the download location for Swissprot in fasta-format.
 You do not need to download the file, just find it.

 :mortar_board: **UniProtKB/TrEMBL**
 UniProtKB/TrEMBL contains the translations of all coding sequences (CDS) present in the EMBL/GenBank/DDBJ Nucleotide Sequence Databases (INSDC consortium) and also protein sequences extracted from the literature or submitted to UniProtKB/Swiss-Prot.

 Even with UniProtKB/Swiss-prot available, you also often want to include protein sequences from organisms closely related to your study organism.
 An approach we often use is to concatenate Swissprot with a few protein fasta-files from closely related organisms and use this in our annotation pipeline.

-:question: How many proteins Hare there in UniProtKB/TrEMBL?
-Find (not download) all unrewied protein sequences that have atleast an evidence of their existence at transcript level and come from species of the Drosophilidae family.
+:question: How many proteins are there in UniProtKB/TrEMBL?
+Find (not download) all unreviewed protein sequences that have at least an evidence of their existence at transcript level and come from species of the Drosophilidae family.

 <details>
 <summary>:key: Click to see how to get the answer.</summary>